Admission Requirements and Application Procedures

 The application procedures and deadlines are the same for both part-time and full-time study.
 The deadline for Post-Master’s Certificate applications is November 1.

-The Post-Master’s Certificate admissions application is available online at https://apply.nursing.yale.edu/apply.
+The Post-Master’s Certificate application for admission is available online at https://apply.nursing.yale.edu/apply.

 The following materials are required: